IpsumDominum/Font-Style-Transfer-For-Historical-Document-Recognition/README.md

 ```
 Q: Does saturn have moons?

-A: Not sure how this is related to Font Style Transfer, but yes, in fact, there are 82 confirmed moons of Saturn according to Wikipedia.
-They are,
+A: Not sure how this is related to Font Style Transfer, but yes, in fact,
+there are 82 confirmed moons of Saturn according to Wikipedia.

+They are:

-S/2009 S 1 ,
+1   S/2009 S 1 ,
 2 	XVIII 	Pan,
 3 	XXXV 	Daphnis,
 4 	XV 	Atlas,